OpenDSA/OpenDSA/RST/en/SWDesignAndDataStructs/ContentJUNITReview.rst

    assertEquals(<expected value>, <something we want to check>);

 This second kind of assert statement is more commonly used today, but it can be tricky to use correctly.
-When using ``asserEquals``, it can be easy to put the value we want to check first and the expected value second.
+When using ``assertEquals``, it can be easy to put the value we want to check first and the expected value second.

 For example, say we wanted to check that a variable ``x`` was equal to 5.